Sri Lanka Air Force: Sri Lankan Civil War

 Government forces reportedly also used helicopters on bombing missions.
 A more effective bombing capability was provided by a small fleet of Chinese Harbin Y-12 turboprop transport aircraft.
 These were equipped with bomb racks that had been fitted to carry up to 1,000 kilograms of fragmentation and anti-personnel bombs.
 Transport, training, and surveying functions were carried out by a variety of Cessna and de Havilland aircraft.
 In 1987 the air force acquired Shaanxi Y-8s and would later use them for bombing, until 1992 when one Y-8 crashed during a bombing mission, when all bombing using transport aircraft were stopped.
 On 3 September 1987 a Women's Wing was formed and located in Colombo, initially tasked with administrative duties.

-In May 1987, the Sri Lankan military launched what make be known as Vadamarachchi Operation, its largest offensive to date.
+In May 1987, the Sri Lankan military launched what was known as Operation Vadamarachchi, its largest offensive to date.
 The air force mustered one HS 748, two Y-12s and one de Havilland Heron, all configured as improvised bombers.
-Presser from the Government of India culminated during the Vadamarachchi Operation with Indian Air Force carrying out Operation Poomalai unopposed.
+Pressure from the Government of India culminated during the Vadamarachchi Operation with Indian Air Force carrying out Operation Poomalai unopposed.
 The Indo-Sri Lanka Accord followed and the Indian Peace Keeping Force (IPKF) landed soon after to enforce peace.
 The arrival of the IPKF led to the start of the 1987–1989 JVP insurrection, during which SLAF carried out areal reconnaissance against insurgents and several SLAF stations in the southern part of the island came under attack by militant elements associated with the JVP.

 With resumption of hostilities with the LTTE, to increase its attack capability, in 1991 the SLAF acquired four F-7 Skybolts, three FT-7s and two Shenyang J-5s from China.
 Later in 1993 the first of three Mil Mi-17 helicopter transports were acquired along with four FMA IA 58 Pucarás for ground attack.
 These proved to be effective, but three of the Pucarás were lost, two to surface-to-air missiles launched by the LTTE.
 The sole remaining Pucará was retired in 1999 due to lack of spare parts.
 In 1995 Mil Mi-24 gunships were acquired for close air support for the army and by 2001 Mil Mi-35s were added to the fleet.

 In 1996 the SLAF acquired seven IAI Kfirs (six C.2s and one TC.2) from Israel and a further nine of these aircraft had been added to the inventory by 2005.
 This included four C.2s and four C.7s in 2001.
 Currently the SLAF operates two C.7s, eight C.2s and two TC.2s.
 The SLAF used these Kfirs to launch attacks against Tamil separatist targets in rebel-controlled areas of the island.